 Getting the right insurance and level of cover for your van is important for your business.
 Signwriting is seen as a modification, so you’ll need to tell your insurer it’s been done, as well as where it’s located on your van, to make sure you’re covered correctly.

-For drivers who use their van for business, Admiral Van Insurance offers Own Goods or Haulage cover, depending on how you use your van and what you transport in it.
+For drivers who use their van for business, Admiral Van Insurance offers Own Goods or Carriage of goods for hire and reward cover, depending on how you use your van and what you transport in it.

 There’s also the option to add a Vehicle Contents Cover upgrade, which covers you if your van’s contents are damaged or stolen, and you can also claim up to £150 for damage to the signwriting itself.